UPCOMING: Configure Bank Accounts and Suppliers for Canadian ACH Bank Transfer

 We have added a feature to allow you to upload a check verification file to a Quebec financial institution.
 This is currently configured for RBC Royal Bank specifications and has not been tested with other banks.

-To set up a bank account to create Check Verification files for upload, you will need to set up the credentials and then assign the credentials to the bank account.
+To set up a bank account to create ACH Bank Transfer files for upload, you will need to set up the credentials and then assign the credentials to the bank account.

 Step 1: Enter Bank Account Credentials